WordPress/wordpress-playground/packages/docs/site/docs/11-architecture/05-wasm-php-filesystem.md

 In general, WordPress Playground uses an in-memory virtual filesystem.

 However, in Node.js, you can also mount a real directory from the host filesystem into the PHP filesystem.
-This is what `wp-now` and the VS Code extension do to access your local WordPress installation.

 Here's how to interact with the filesystem in WordPress Playground: